TheMetaGuy/PaddleSharp-LSM/README.md

 * [RotationDetection 🔄](./docs/rotation-detection.md) use Baidu's official `text_image_orientation_infer` model to detect text picture's rotation angle(`0, 90, 180, 270`).
 * [PaddleNLP ChineseSegmenter 📚](./docs/paddlenlp-lac.md) support `PaddleNLP` Lac Chinese segmenter model, supports tagging/customized words.
 * [Paddle2Onnx 🔄](./docs/paddle2onnx.md) Allow user export `ONNX` model using `C#`.

+---

+This is a forked version of [PaddleSharp](https://github.com/sdcb/PaddleSharp), with the following added **locally for offline** (no internet required) use:
+- V5 English mobile OCR model (For English - much better accuracy and speed than the English V4 or the V5 Chinese server model)
+- V5 Chinese Server OCR model (This is multi-lingual - English and other languages.
+It's better than the mobile version but much slower )

+also
+- A powershell script has been added which collates the NuGet packages needed for PaddleSharp-LSM into a local folder for offline use. *Steps*:
+	- *Use the Visual Studio 'Pack' command to create the NuGet package for EACH sub-project then*
+	- *from the 'Build' folder run '.\collect-nuget-packages-offline.ps1.*
+	- *Any external projects using this library will need to set the NuGet manager 'Package Source'to the local 'localNuget' folder*

+- The English mobile V5 and Chinese Server V5 OCR models have also been added to the list of on-line models.

+---

 ## NuGet Packages/Docker Images 📦